Molecular Design of Electrically Conductive Covalent Organic Frameworks as Efficient Electrodes for Lithium-Ion Batteries

 Organic materials have received much attention as alternative electrodes because of their high theoretical capacity, resource availability, and sustainability.
 In particular, Covalent Organic Frameworks (COFs) have emerged in the past few years as promising organic electrode materials due to their high stability, high ionic conductivity, and outstanding chemical and structural versatility.

-Low electrical conductivity remains the main bottleneck for real applications of COFs as electrode materials.
-This issue is usually addressed by adding large amounts of conductive carbon additives, which decrease the energy density of the battery.
+Low electrical conductivity remains the main bottleneck for real applications of COFs as electrode materials, usually addressed by adding in large amounts of conductive carbon additives that decrease the energy density of the battery.

 Project Objectives